 - 1. The date of the application. - 2.
 The change to working conditions the employee is seeking and when they would like this change to come into effect. - 3.
-The effect, if any, the employee thinks the requested change will have on the council and how, in their opinion, any such effect might be dealt with. - 4.
-A statement that it is a statutory request, and when they have made a previous application for flexible working. - 5.
-If your request relates to something covered by discrimination law (Equality Act 2010), for example to make a 'reasonable adjustment' for a disability you may have. - 6.
+A statement that it is a statutory request, and when they have made a previous application for flexible working. - 4.
+If your request relates to something covered by discrimination law (Equality Act 2010), for example to make a 'reasonable adjustment' for a disability you may have. - 5.
 The application should be signed and dated.